Analyzable-FR/patch-based-texture-inpainting/README.md

         The size of one square patch.
     overlap_size : int
-        The size of the overlap between patch. window_step : int
+        The size of the overlap between patch. training_area : tuple
+        The rectangle (x, y, width, height) of the area for the training.
+If None will use all the image. window_step : int
         The shape of the elementary n-dimensional orthotope of the rolling window view.
 If None will be autocomputed.
 Can lead to a RAM saturation if to small. mirror_hor : bool